joyeusenoelle/in-nomine-quickplay/README.md

 ## INTERVENTIONS

 If at least three dice come up 1 on a single roll, it's a divine intervention; that roll succeeds regardless of the rest of the dice.
 If it would have been a success anyway, it's a spectacular success.
+In addition, reduce Dissonance by 1, to a minimum of 0, or remove a single Discord.<br>
 If at least three dice come up 6 on a single roll, it's an infernal intervention; the roll succeeds, but at a cost to the player (which may not be immediately apparent).

 ## THE ADVENTURE